 My macronutrients for the day were: 151 g Fat (87%), 17 g Protein (4%), and 32 g Net carbs (8%; higher than usual).

 The day after

-I slept pretty well, only had a bit trouble falling asleep.
-Got up in a good mood and with adequate energy levels to hit the gym and go through some leg workout.
+I slept pretty well, only had a bit of trouble falling asleep.
+I got up in a good mood and with adequate energy levels to hit the gym and go through some leg workout.

 Oh, stepped on the scale first thing in the morning, and it displayed 1.5 lbs down since one and two days before.
 As I keep saying, I don’t otherwise like to weight myself so often because such day-to-day fluctuations in weight are completely normal for me.
 Still, the number the scale displayed this time, got me guessing that no water retention was going on as a result of increased carb intake the day before.
 I guess I didn’t overdo it, and, comparing to Protein Fast Try 1, I did way better not eating too much dark chocolate and such.
 Yay!

-To sum up, comparing to Try 1, I’ve felt better this time, and might have even lost some water weight.
-But, I’d have to do at least one more try to see if the evening exhaustion has something to do with body lacking protein.
+To sum up, comparing to Try 1, I’ve felt better this time and might have even lost some water weight.
+But, I’d have to do at least one more try to see if the evening exhaustion has something to do with the body lacking protein.